-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds Physical and cultural heritage Construction works will be on existing roads and in built-up areas of Magura thus risk for chance finds is low.
-All fossils, coins, articles of value of antiquity, structures and other remains of archaeological interest discovered on the site shall be the property of the government.
-Prevent workers or any other persons from removing and damaging any fossils, coins, articles of value of antiquity, structures and other remains of archaeological interest.
-Stop work immediately to allow further investigation if any finds are suspected.
-Construction Contractor Records of chance finds Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of) subproject components Cost for implementation of mitigation measures responsibility of contractor.
-E. Others Submission of Unsatisfactory Appointment of supervisor to Construction Availability Monthly Cost for EMP implementation report compliance to EMP ensure EMP implementation • Timely submission of monitoring reports including pictures contractor and competency of appointed supervisor • Monthly report monitoring report to be submitted by PIU to PMO • PMO to submit semi-annual monitoring report to ADB implementation of mitigation measures responsibility of contractor.
-3. Post-constru Ction Activities Damage due Remove all spoils wreckage, Construction PMO/CSS Prior to Cost for construction clean-up to debris, spoils, excess rubbish, or temporary structures (such as buildings, shelters, and Contractor report in writing that (i) worksite turn-over of completed implementation of mitigation
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds cultural heritage works will be on existing roads and in built-up areas of Chapai Nawabgonj thus risk for chance finds is low. of antiquity, structures and other remains of archaeological interest discovered on the site shall be the property of the government. • Prevent workers or any other persons from removing and damaging any fossils, coins, articles of value of antiquity, structures and other remains of archaeological interest. • Stop work immediately to allow further investigation if any finds are suspected.
+Contractor chance finds inspection by PIU and supervision consultants on monthly basis • Frequency and sampling sites to be finalized during detailed design stage and final location of) subproject components implementation of mitigation measures responsibility of contractor.
+E. Others T T Submission of EMP implementation report Unsatisfactory compliance to EMP Appointment of supervisor to ensure EMP implementation Timely submission of monitoring reports including pictures Construction contractor Availability and competency of appointed supervisor Monthly report Monthly monitoring report to be submitted by PIU to PMO PMO to submit semiannual monitoring report to ADB Cost for implementation of mitigation measures responsibility of contractor.
+3. Post-constru Post- construction clean-up Damage due to debris, spoils, excess construction Remove all spoils wreckage, rubbish, or temporary structures (such as buildings, shelters, and latrines) which are no longer Construction Contractor PMO/CSS report in writing that (i) worksite is restored to Prior to turn-over of completed works to Cost for implementation of mitigation measures

-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds construction materials latrines) which are no longer required; and All excavated roads shall be reinstated to original condition.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds materials required; and All excavated roads shall be reinstated to original condition.
 All disrupted utilities restored All affected structures rehabilitated/compensated The area that previously housed the construction camp is to be checked for spills of substances such as oil, paint, etc. and these shall be cleaned up.
 All hardened surfaces within the construction camp area shall be ripped, all imported materials removed, and the area shall be top soiled and regressed using the guidelines set out in the revegetation specification that forms part of this document.
 The contractor must arrange the cancellation of all temporary services.
-Request PMO/CSS to report in writing that worksites and camps have been vacated and restored to pre-project conditions before acceptance of work. is restored to original conditions; (ii) camp has been vacated and restored to preproject conditions; (iii) all construction related structures not relevant to O&M are removed; and (iv) worksite clean-up is satisfactory. works to Pourashava measures responsibility of contractor.
+Request PMO/CSS to report in writing that worksites and camps have been vacated and restored to pre-project conditions before acceptance of work. original conditions; (ii) camp has been vacated and restored to preproject conditions; (iii) all construction related structures not relevant to O&M are removed; and (iv) worksite clean-up is satisfactory.
+Pourashava responsibility of contractor.